filecoin-project/filecoin-docs/docs/get-started/lotus/multisig.md

 ## Inspect a multisig wallet

-To get the information of a multisig wallet, run
+Use `lotus msig inspect` to get information about the multisig wallet:

 ```bash
 lotus msig inspect walletaddress